• Skip to main content

 • hitori – 一人 (ひとり) : a noun meaning ‘one person’ in Japanese.

-The first kanji character, “一”, is widely used as a numeral meaning ‘one’; the second, “人”, is used to mean ‘person’ or ‘people’.
-So this kanji expression literally means ‘one person’.
-What its kanji characters express is completely in line with its meaning.
+The first kanji character, “一”, is widely used as a numeral to mean ‘one’ in Japanese; the second, “人”, is used to mean a ‘person’ or ‘people’.
+So, this kanji expression literally means ‘one person’ in Japanese.
+What the kanji characters express is completely in line with the actual meaning.

-Depending on the context, however, this kanji expression could also mean ‘alone’.
-Being one person sometimes coincides with being alone.
+Depending on the context, however, this kanji expression could also mean ‘alone’ in Japanese.
+Being one person can sometimes mean being alone.

 Example #1: how to say “one person” in Japanese